 The film's critics are against the film Bohemian Rhapsody for exactly the same reasons that music critics want to reduce the gloriously complex human experience expressed in the song “Bohemian Rhapsody” to a one-dimensional response.
 Just like the journalists who want more detail about the parties, the sex, the drugs, the slow death, and the queer activists who want songs and movies about Freddie's life to be emblematic, they want to make it fit.
 To make him fit.

 All ye critics, sensation seekers, and fact fetishists, forget your search for unseemly order.
 Ask yourselves instead the question Freddy asked: what part do you play in the rhapsody?

 look up to the sky

 We sing along.
-And if we don't quite understand what we're saying: it doesn't really matter.
+And if we don't quite understand what we're saying, or seeing: it doesn't really matter.